SavelevGeo/copter-work-samples/README.md

 All photos are taken by the author using DJI Mavic 2 Pro and processed using Agisoft Metashape

-# 2D Detailed map
+# 2D Detailed Geological Map
-Geological stucture layers created in QGIS.
-In the upper part of the page is the map and in the lower part - a sideview.
+Geological stucture layers created in QGIS.<br/>In the upper part of the page is the map and in the lower part - a sideview.

 ![Geological map](https://user-images.githubusercontent.com/57714410/157049822-9c6ae48c-6707-4d8a-92bd-af6fb024aebc.png)